americanexpress/lumberjack/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report for amex-lumberjack
+about: Create a bug report for lumberjack
 ---

 # 🐞 Bug Report